 The Affordable Care Act offers options for determining an employee's full-time status.

-• Determine eligibility on a monthly basis and offer month by month health insurance for employees whose hours fluctuate.
+Determine eligibility monthly and offer month-by-month health insurance for employees whose hours fluctuate.

 Play or Pay Penalties